R2Northstar/NorthstarWiki/docs/installing-northstar/northstar-installers/vtol-guide.md

 ![Mods page](../../images/vtol-mods.png)

 The first tab of VTOL is the _"Mods"_ tab.
 This is a list of your currently installed mods, with the ability to disable any of them quickly.
+Note that core mods (those that come installed with Northstar/those that start with `Northstar`) have a yellow border to differentiate them from normal mods.

 You can also right click on a specific mod to get the option to either delete it, or look at the mod's information (Mod Name, Author Name, Description, etc.)